itcc-pedcanportal/services-dkfz/docs/mainzelliste-guide.md

 https://pseudonymization.pedcanportal.eu/
 ```

 To access the service, simply open a browser and navigate to the URL above.
-You will need to log in with the credentials provided to you after requesting access.
+You will need to log in with the credentials
+provided to you after requesting access.

 ## Preparing Your Data

-To generate ITCC sample IDs, you need to prepare a CSV file with your local sample identifiers:
+To generate ITCC Patient IDs, you need to prepare a CSV file with your local patient identifiers:

 1. Create a CSV file with a single column named `clinicExtId`
-2. Add your local sample IDs to this column
+2. Add your local Patient IDs to this column
-3. To avoid collisions with IDs from other institutions, prefix each local sample ID with your site ID
+3. To avoid collisions with IDs from other institutions, prefix each local Patient ID with your site ID

 Example CSV format:
 ```